Donald Trump ‘pleads the fifth’ in business probe | The New Daily

 Mr Trump has been flirting publicly with the question of running again for president in 2024 but has not said clearly whether he will do so.

-The warrant to search Mr Trump’s Florida estate relates to the National Archives and Records Administration, which is charged with safeguarding presidential records that belong to the public, and whether there were classified documents at Mr Trump’s Mar-a-Lago resort in Palm Beach, Florida, according to a person familiar with the matter.
+The warrant to search his Florida estate related to the National Archives and Records Administration, which handles presidential records that belong to the public, and whether there were classified documents at the Mar-a-Lago resort in Palm Beach, according to a person familiar with the matter.

-Mr Trump has had to deal with a slew of legal troubles since he left office, after his supporters stormed the US Capitol on January 6, 2021, in an unsuccessful bid to overturn his election loss.
-Mr Trump continues to claim falsely that the election was stolen through widespread voting fraud.
+Mr Trump has faced a slew of legal troubles since he left office, after his supporters stormed the US Capitol on January 6, 2021, in an unsuccessful bid to overturn his election loss.
+He continues to falsely claim that the US presidential election was stolen through widespread voting fraud.

 -AAP